When is the FA Cup fifth round draw?

 There will be 16 ties this weekend, with Wrexham the only non-league team left in the cup

-The FA Cup continues this weekend with the fourth round of the competition.
+The FA Cup continued this weekend with the fourth round of the competition.
 The third round saw nine Premier League teams eliminated, with Aston Villa’s home defeat to Stevenage among the big upsets.

-The action will begin on Friday night with Premier League leaders Arsenal travelling to title rivals Manchester City in a heavyweight clash.
+The action began on Friday night with Premier League leaders Arsenal narrowly losing 1-0 to title rivals Manchester City in a heavyweight clash.

 National League leaders Wrexham - who are owned by Hollywood duo Ryan Reynolds and Rob McElhenney - are the only non-league side left.

-They face Sheffield United at the Racecourse Ground, while Accrington Stanley will also be plotting an upset when they face Leeds United at Saturday lunchtime.
+They face Sheffield United at the Racecourse Ground on Sunday, but Accrington Stanley couldn’t quite cause an upset when they faced Leeds United at Saturday lunchtime - as the Yorkshire side triumphed 3-1.

 Here’s everything you need to know.